svechinsky/blog/src/pages/weekly.md

 author: "Yoni"
 path: "/weekly"
 ---
-Interesting stuff I read/overheard on a weekly basis + my opinion Feel free to correct me if you find any inaccuracies.
+Interesting stuff I read/overheard on a weekly basis + my opinion.
+Feel free to correct me if you find any inaccuracies.

 ---